Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

-In this section, let us imagine the calibration scores $X_1,\ldots,X_m$ are drawn independently from an unknown distribution $F$ and the test scores $Y_1,\ldots,Y_n$ are drawn independently from a mixture distribution $(1-\theta)F + \theta G(F)$, where $\theta \in [0,1]$ is the unknown proportion of outliers and $G$ is a distribution function on $[0,1]$.
-As a starting point, let us assume $G$ is known.
-In practice, however, the test discussed in this section can be implemented using a data-driven estimate $\hat{G}$ of $G$, as detailed in Appendix~\ref{app:outlier-distr}.
-Importantly, we will show that this test remains valid when using $\hat{G}$ in place of $G$, provided that $\hat{G}$ is estimated in a manner that preserves the exchangeability between the calibration and test scores.
+As a starting point, let us assume $g$ is known.
+In practice, however, the test discussed in this section can be implemented using a data-driven estimate $\hat{g}$ of $g$, as detailed in Appendix~\ref*{app:outlier-distr}.
+Importantly, we will show in Proposition~\ref{prop:adaptive_exchangeability} that this test remains valid when using $\hat{g}$ in place of $g$, provided that $\hat{g}$ is estimated in a manner that preserves the exchangeability between the calibration and test scores.